SenseiBao/MobTalkerSDK/README.md

 4. Minecraft

 Check out the [Mob Talker Redux](https://github.com/Iteranya/MobTalkerRedux) in my repo for the mod itself.
-It supports the original Dialogue() module, but not minecraft itself yet As of writing this I mean.

 It's currently a framework, not a functional mod.